 The paint for your bathroom should feature a semi-gloss or eggshell finish.
 Both finishes stand up to moisture well.
 Likewise, make sure both the trim and the ceiling receive fresh paint to keep the improvement cohesive.

 Living and Dining Rooms

-Blue isn’t as favored for the living or dining room as it is in the rest of the house.
+Blue isn’t as favored for the living or dining room as it is for the rest of the house.
 Rather, potential home buyers tend to gravitate toward strict neutrals.
 Light beiges and gray-browns can help your room feel welcoming.
 What’s more, such neutral colors allow potential buyers to envision their own décor tastes in these public areas.

-In between all these rooms you have spaces that need paint, too.
+In between all these rooms, you have spaces that need paint, too.
 The key here is to choose colors that flow well.
 Typically, the neutral color that you choose for your living and dining rooms should work well for the hallways and other transition areas.
 Just be sure that the color works well with the blues found in other areas of your home.

 Have your house painted with colors that boost its resale value.
-Let Fagan Painting provide the professional painting services.
+Let Fagan Painting provide professional painting services.